hi-hi-ray/generator-id-certificates/README.md

 - event_name: Here you must insert the name of your event.
 - quantity_of_characters: Here you must insert the length of the id that you desire.
 The id will be composed by the abbreviation-Random letters and numbers.
 - quantity_of_certificates: Here you must insert the quantity of certificates you want.
-- path_to_save_file: Here you must insert the path to where you want to be save the file with the genereted ids.
-For you convenience we generate a file with all the ids.
+- path_to_save_file: Here you must insert the path to where you want to be save the file with the generated ids.
+For your convenience we generate a file with all the ids.

 Don't forget to look the **Types** to check what we are expecting.